 The Portalen pavilion is a double-layered deployable timber gridshell in the tradition of Frei Otto and his team, and it serves as meeting space and venue for the community centry of Hageby in the city of Norrköping, Sweden.
-The shell is constructed as a simple flat mat of timber laths, and then bent into its three-dimensional form.
+The shell is designed as a simple flat mat of timber laths, which can bent into its three-dimensional form.
 Once positioned onto the glued laminated timber arches, the shell is braced by cables and covered by polycarbonate sheets.

 A group of architects and engineers who had recently immigrated to Sweden wished to create a community centre for Portalen in Hageby, Norrköping.
 Portalen is a centre for labour-market integration and a place to make new contacts and find employment.
+The project was then formalized under the national programme “Art is happening”, conducted by the Statens Konstråd (Public Art Agency), collaborating with Norrköpings Konstmuseum and Portalen.
 In the Summer of 2016, in collaboration with Spanish architects Map13 Barcelona, they used experimental, vaulted brick work, to explore the potential nature of this meeting place.
 As a first step towards a community centre, the intent was to build a pavilion, initially envisioned as a large masonry vault.

 Summum Engineering along with Edyta Augustynowicz were then invited to assist with parametric modelling and structural engineering.
 Due to poor soil conditions, the pavilion was then re-imagined as a more modestly sized timber structure, and the decision was made to build a deployable gridshell.
 We proceeded with the structural design on that basis.

-The resulting structure, once deployed, braced and clad, will serve as a permanent pavilion for Sweden’s newest citizens making their way to Portalen and finding their place in their new home country.
+The Portalen Pavilion officially opened on Friday, September 25th, 2050.
+This final art piece now serves as a permanent and public pavilion for Sweden’s newest citizens making their way to Portalen and finding their place in their new home country.

 Project architect and client